-The Company seeks a non-binding advisory vote from its shareholders to approve the compensation of its Named Executive Officers as described in this Proxy Statement.
+The Company seeks a non-binding advisory vote from its shareholders to approve the compensation of its Named Executive Officers (as defined below) as described in this Proxy Statement.

-As discussed in the Compensation Discussion and Analysis section of this Proxy Statement, we believe the Company's future success and the ability to create long-term value for our shareholders depends on our ability to attract, retain and motivate highly qualified individuals in the oil and natural gas industry.
+As discussed under the "Executive Compensation - Compensation Discussion and Analysis" section of this Proxy Statement ("CD&A"), we believe the Company's future success and the ability to create long-term value for our shareholders depends on our ability to attract, retain and motivate highly qualified individuals in the oil and natural gas industry.
 Additionally, we believe that our success also depends on the continued contributions of our Named Executive Officers.
 The Company's compensation system plays a significant role in its ability to attract, motivate and retain a high quality workforce.
-As described in the Compensation Discussion and Analysis, the Company's Named Executive Officer compensation program is designed to reward, in both the short-term and the long-term, performance that contributes to the implementation of our business strategies, maintenance of our culture and values and the achievement of our objectives.
+As described in CD&A, the Company's compensation program for Named Executive Officers is designed to reward, in both the short-term and the long-term, performance that contributes to the implementation of our business strategies, maintenance of our culture and values and the achievement of our objectives.
 In addition, we reward qualities that we believe help achieve our business strategies such as teamwork; individual performance in light of general economic and industry-specific conditions; relationships with shareholders and vendors; the ability to manage and enhance production from our existing assets; the ability to explore new opportunities to increase oil and natural gas production; the ability to identify and acquire additional acreage; the ability to increase year-over-year proved reserves; the ability to control unit production costs; level of job responsibility; industry experience; and general professional growth.